shortcircuitaudio/loopy-docs/firmware.md

 ## EEPROM

-The third command will setup the EEPROM, where the chip stores presets.
-Upload of the firmware will reset this location of memory: the following command will restore default values.
+The third command will setup the EEPROM, the portion of memory where the chip stores presets and config.
+The upload of the firmware will reset this location of memory, while running the following command will restore default values:

 ```
 avrdude -c usbasp -p atmega328p -U eeprom:w:loopy.eep